Bayashat/fox_paper_api/README.md

 * Commenting System: Engage with the community by adding comments to research papers.

-* Ratings and Reviews: Rate and review research papers to aid in quality assurance and community engagement.

 * Favorites: Bookmark research papers for easy access and reference.

 * Categorized Browsing: Navigate through research papers sorted into categories like Science, Technology, Medicine, and more.